uniqkod/javadumpmngmt/pod-priority.md

 ```

 **Benefits:**
-- Scheduler gives preference to DaemonSet pods
+- Scheduler gives preference to StatefulSet pods
-- DaemonSet pods are scheduled first on new nodes
+- StatefulSet pods are scheduled first on new nodes
-- DaemonSet pods are less likely to be evicted during resource pressure
+- StatefulSet pods are less likely to be evicted during resource pressure

 ### 3. Readiness Probe

-**DaemonSet signals readiness:**
+**StatefulSet signals readiness:**
 ```yaml
 readinessProbe:
   exec: